 The Auction

-Europe’s largest conservation charity, the National Trust and Blue Diamond Garden Centres auctioned ten saplings propagated from the apple tree that inspired Sir Isaac Newton’s theory of gravity.
+Europe's largest conservation charity, the National Trust, and Blue Diamond Garden Centres, auctioned off ten saplings in October 2023.
+These saplings were propagated from the apple tree that inspired Sir Isaac Newton's Theory of Gravity and which can still be seen at his birthplace, Woolsthorpe Manor in Lincolnshire.

 Image credit: ©National Trust Images/Paul Harris

-Now cared for by the National Trust, this country cottage is visited by thousands of people a year, wishing to see the spot where one of the greatest scientific discoveries took place.
 The tree first put down roots around 400 years ago and people have travelled to visit it as Newton’s Apple Tree for at least the past 240 years.

 The Winners!

-At a presentation ceremony held at Woolsthorpe Manor, the childhood home of Sir Isaac Newton and where he formed the Theory of Gravity, the 10 winners were presented with their saplings.
-Some of the winners shared what becoming custodian of one of the most significant trees in scientific history means to them...
+At a presentation ceremony held at Woolsthorpe Manor, the childhood home of Sir Isaac Newton and where he formed his Theory of Gravity, the 10 winners were presented with their saplings.
+Some of the winners shared what becoming a custodian of one of the most significant trees in scientific history means to them...

 One of the winners was the newly built Science, Technology and Research Centre at Haileybury College in Hertford.
 Simon Heard, Deputy Master of Haileybury, arranged the gift of one of the saplings to the School, thanks to the generosity of a number of parents, and commented;

-We have just finished building a brand-new Science, Technology and Research Centre, where we hope pupils will learn about modern research as well as the great scientific discoveries, deductions, theories and advancements, which have taken place over the years, not least the theory of gravity.
+We have just finished building a brand-new Science, Technology and Research Centre, where we hope pupils will learn about modern research as well as the great scientific discoveries, deductions, theories and advancements, which have taken place over the years, not least the Theory of Gravity.

 Having one of Sir Isaac Newton's very own Apple Tree descendants planted and then growing in the landscaped grounds seemed to be too good a chance to pass up!
 We are so excited that all future generations of pupils coming to the School will be able to work and study alongside such a significant piece of scientific history.